iLVL-Key/FFXI/gearswap/readme.md

 # Keys Gearswap files
+## NEW FILE FORMAT
+I am slowly converting each of these files into a new file format.
+Instead of a single all inclusive JOB.lua file, there will now be a separate [Player_name]_JOB_profile.lua file for each character, as well as a single live.lua file, in addition to the usual JOB.lua file.
+These new files will **automatically create themselves** if they are not already present when you load a JOB.lua file.
+The profile files will now store all of the options and gear sets for that job and character.
+This allows updating the main JOB.lua file without having to redo any options or copy over gear sets, and players with multiple chartacters with overlapping jobs will only need to update the single JOB.lua file for all characters.
+The live.lua file stores any setting that may get updated live in-game, things like the HUD position (yes, the HUD can now be dragged with this new change), gear modes, weapon cycler selections, etc. This requires a bunch of work, so this is being slowly rolled out job by job.
+Currently using the new file format:
+- BRD
 ## Features
 ### QOL Improvements
 Lots of little things to improve your experience.
 Each file has an Options and Advanced Options section at the top.
 Nearly everything that the files do can be adjusted or turned off.
-- Automatically* uses an Echo Drop or Remedy instead of spell when you are silenced.
+- Uses an Echo Drop or Remedy instead of spell when you are silenced.
-- Automatically* activates and keeps Majesty active.
+- Activates and keeps Majesty active.
-- Automatically* activates and keeps Stances (Hasso/Seigan) active.
+- Activates and keeps Stances (Hasso/Seigan) active.
-- Automatically* equips Movement Speed gear while you are moving.
+- Equips Movement Speed gear while you are moving.
 - Delays casting if you're coming to a stop from moving to help prevent "spell interrupted" even though you KNOW you weren't moving!
 - Set your specific macro book and page for that job (and common subjobs) when the file loads.
 - DD jobs will attempt to use a "save" when you are at low HP (High Jump, Chakra, etc depending on main/sub job).
 - Reminder to put Reraise up if it's down.
 - Removes Stoneskin if you are asleep and equips "HP drain" type gear pieces (for jobs that have them).
 - And many more...
-- *NOTE 1: All of the "auto" things will still require you to perform some action, depending on what it is, in order to trigger.
-None of them will act on their own without user input.
-- NOTE 2: AutoHWater/DoomAlert and AutoLockstyle options have been removed and now have their own standalone addons: [Exorcist](https://github.com/iLVL-Key/FFXI/tree/main/addons/Exorcist) and [Vanity](https://github.com/iLVL-Key/FFXI/tree/main/addons/Vanity)
+- NOTE: AutoHWater/DoomAlert and AutoLockstyle options have been removed and now have their own standalone addons: [Exorcist](https://github.com/iLVL-Key/FFXI/tree/main/addons/Exorcist) and [Vanity](https://github.com/iLVL-Key/FFXI/tree/main/addons/Vanity)

 ### Gear Modes
 Certain jobs have multiple modes you can switch between at any time.
 Standard DPS, Accuracy, Subtle Blow, etc. PLD and RUN have an Auto mode that will switch between Combat and Neutral modes on its own depending on when the game thinks you are in combat (ie idle but not in combat will equip refresh set, whereas idle but in combat will equip a kite set).